Efeberkcetinbas/ThreeBall/README.md

-# Its before I learn Event handler and Observer Pattern
+# This was before I learned about Event Handlers and the Some Design Pattern.
 # ThreeBall